isomerpages/np-infosite/_useful-links/Connect Email.md

 <p></p>
 <h3>2.
 Using your notebook computer</h3>
 <p>Login to <a href="https://portal.office.com" rel="noopener noreferrer nofollow" target="_blank">https://portal.office.com</a> with
-your email address and password.
+your NPNet account and password.
 Click on Install Office -&gt; Office 365 Apps.
 A file will download (.exe file).
 Launch the file and follow instructions on screen to complete installation.
 The installation may take up to 30 minutes if you download the full suite of Microsoft Office apps.
-Launch Outlook app and sign in using your email address and password.</p>
+Launch Outlook app and sign in using your NPNet account and password.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%;" height="auto" width="100%" alt="office" src="/images/install_office.png">
 </div>
 <h3>3.
 Using your web browser</h3>
 <p>Login to <a href="https://outlook.office365.com" rel="noopener noreferrer nofollow" target="_blank">https://outlook.office365.com </a>with
-your email address and password.
+your NPNet account and password.
 You should see the following screens appear prior to login.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 90%;" height="auto" width="100%" alt="web login" src="/images/web_browser_login.png">